Coroutines for Asynchronous Concurrent Programming

 • Can’t test all of the exponentially many ways parallel computations can interleave

-• 100’s of patches have been added to limit resource contention (channels, monitors, locks, ownership types, etc etc etc) but still hard
+• Many tools today are used to limit resource contention (channels, monitors, locks, ownership types, etc etc etc) but it’s still hard

 • Key difference of a coroutine is no preemption - routine runs un-interrupted until it chooses to “yield”/”pause”.